Arch-genue/py2deb-rs/README.md

 only runs on Debian.
 For an internal library shipped to a handful of machines, that is a lot of ceremony.

-`py2deb` takes the other approach: describe the package in eight lines of TOML next to the code it describes, and get a `.deb` out.
+`py2deb` takes the other approach: describe the package in some lines of TOML next to the code it describes, and get a `.deb` out.

 ## Install